alex-zuideveld/alex-zuideveld/README.md

-- 👋 Hi, I’m @alex-zuideveld
+- 👋 hi, i am @alex-zuideveld and I am a developer residing in the windy city of geraldton in western australia
-- 👀 I’m interested in web design and development
+- 👀 i am interested in web design and development, along with basically anything related
-- 🌱 I’m currently learning Git and GitHub
+- 🌱 i am currently learning some git and web development in my free time, whilst working full-time
-- 💞️ I’m looking to collaborate on anything
+- 👨‍💻 i am always up for some collaboration, however i am not actively seeking any with my current workload
-- 📫 How to reach me alex@zuideveld.com.au
+- 📫 you can reach me by email at alex@zuideveld.com.au or visiting my website alex.zuideveld.com.au

 <!---
 alex-zuideveld/alex-zuideveld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.